-Applicants should fill out and submit a completed application with biographical and educational details, and a $50 application processing fee.
+Applicants should fill out and submit a completed application online with biographical and educational details, and a $50 application processing fee.
 Carefully written essay responses to application questions should demonstrate applicants' abilities to organize and express their thoughts.
 If the essays do not meet the minimum requirement of length, the application will be considered incomplete.
-If you attend an Open House event, youth program, or apply by December 1, 2017, the $50.00 application fee will be waived.
+If you attend an Open House event, youth program (such as the Academic Bowl, or Summer Youth Camp), or apply by December 1, 2019, the $50.00 application fee will be waived.

 In addition, applicants who are currently students at the English Language Institute, and the Model Secondary School for the Deaf will have their application fees waived.

 Applicants must submit official transcript(s) showing cumulative GPA (based on a 4.0 grade point average scale), type of diploma, graduation date, school official signature, and school seal.
 Students who have not yet graduated high school or completed a semester in college may submit an unofficial transcript, but are required to send a final official transcript at the end of the school year/term.
 Transcripts from all schools should be submitted.
 Transcripts showing Certificate of Attendance, Certificate of Achievement, and Individual Educational Plan (IEP) type of diploma will not be considered for admissions and will not be accepted for financial aid support.
 If a transcript is not in English, then it must be accompanied by a certified translation.